ipums/ipums.github.io/_posts/2019/2019-01-31-gpl-do-we-need-to-wait-for-the-courts.md

 ---
 title: "GPL: Do We Need to Wait for the Courts?"
-teaser: "Is there be another way forward to resolve the ambiguity with GPL that doesn't involve the courts?"
+teaser: "Is there be another way forward to resolve the ambiguity with the GPL that doesn't involve the courts?"
 author: jdomingo
 categories:
   - Code